 Set the goals based on the current needs of your business.
 If you have a new business that people don’t know about, your priority should be to drive traffic to your website and gaining visibility, instead of increasing customer loyalty.
 On the other hand, if you have a well-established business, then the focus could be on long-term goals like building customer loyalty and improving brand engagement.

 Set goals that can be tracked and measured.
 For example, if your objective is to increase customer loyalty, you need to define your goal as an increase in repeat purchases by customers.
 This is because loyalty is subjective and can’t be measured, however, repeat purchases by customers can be easily tracked.

-Once you have set the right marketing goals for your ecommerce business, you are all set to formulate your marketing strategy and allocate a budget.
+Once you have set the right marketing goals, you are all set to formulate your marketing strategy and allocate proper ecommerce marketing budget.